babel/website/_posts/2016-12-06-the-state-of-babel.md

 ### Codemods / Refactoring / `eslint --fix`

-A `codemod` is a tool assisted code modification; a fancy find-and-replace.
+A `codemod` is a tool-assisted code modification; a fancy find-and-replace.

-If you wanted to change `merge({})` to `Object.assign({})` (and maybe later object rest) you might do a regex replace.
+If you wanted to change `merge({})` to `Object.assign({})` (and maybe later [object rest](https://github.com/sebmarkbage/ecmascript-rest-spread)) you might do a regex replace.
 But you don't want to replace the other parts of the code that also might be called `merge` such as imports/exports, strings, comments, and local variables.
 To do it safely you'll want something more powerful that only changes the specific code you need.

-Although Babel already handles transforming code into other code, being a compiler it doesn't really about the styling of the input code.
-By using Babel with it's default options to do a codemod you'll find that the `git diff` will look really messy.
+Although Babel already handles transforming code into other code, it doesn't really care about the styling of the input code as a compiler.
+After using Babel with its default options to do a codemod, `git diff` looks really messy.

 Enter [Recast](https://github.com/benjamn/recast): a tool that preserves the formatting of unmodified code while also pretty-printing any new AST nodes.